 Can I take the minor and still study abroad?

 Yes.
-However, Students who plan to study abroad in Fall 2018 should arrange to take substitute courses for FMST 100: Gateway to Film and Media Studies and ARTS 181: Intro to Filmmaking.
-Students who plan to study abroad in Spring 2019 should arrange to take substitute courses for FMST 399: Social Justice Documentary OR FMST-398: Game Design and Social Justice.
+However, Students who plan to study abroad in Fall 2019 should arrange to take substitute courses for FMST 100: Gateway to Film and Media Studies and FMST 181: Intro to Filmmaking.
+Students who plan to study abroad in Spring 2020 should arrange to take substitute courses for FMST 399: Social Justice Documentary.
 Students who plan to spend a whole year abroad should consult with the Program Director prior to applying.

 Can I transfer credits from abroad?